sp-techdocs/one-addon-storpool/README.md

 Operational overhead is minimized because a team of experts at StorPool handles the deployment, management, and updating of the storage infrastructure.

-### Is it possible to make instant snapshots via the OpenNebula GUI interface?

-Making instant snapshots is supported.
-You need to reconfigure the default OpenNebula VM snapshot function to use  the atomic driver scripts included in the StorPool addon.
-For details, see the Limitations section.

 ### Is it possible to retain data for a period of time?

 Sometimes there are government/regulation requirements to keep customer data for a given period of time after the termination of the contract.